 The table below provides suggested activities that count towards off-the-job training, which are to be supported by the University and the Employer.
 In addition to University attendance, this can also include training that is delivered at the apprentice's normal place of work but must not be delivered as part of their normal working duties.

 Employers are given the flexibility to manage the implementation of this requirement in a way that will most benefit their apprentice and organisation.
 The minimum 6 hours per week includes some 'protected' study time, particularly when approaching assessment deadlines, and time spent on the other eligible work-based activities.
 We often find that employers are surprised at how quickly these activities add up.
 It does not include the time that is spent in a contrasting work setting.
 It is very important that within your 'normal duties' and within the work undertaken in the contrasting work setting that you are able to demonstrate the requirements for Social Work England, including sufficient work involving statutory social work tasks including high risk decision making and legal interventions.
 We highly recommend that you are explicit about this in your recordings in your e-portfolio.

-For most 30 credit Units there will be 11 days OTJ learning (82.5 hours).
+For all 30 credit Units there will be 14 days OTJ learning (84 hours).
 These will be broken down in different ways, according to teaching and assessment methods but are likely to include the following activities:

 Learning Activity Notes and suggested activities Classroom learning Includes structured learning in the classroom through attendance at the University; attending University for formal lectures and tutorials; attending skills development workshops.
-Blended learning Can be online or on campus and Includes completion of work books and guided study materials and learning activities.
+Structured online learning Can be online or on campus and Includes completion of work books and guided study materials and learning activities.
 Unit assessments Completion of assignments as part of the apprenticeship programme.
 Study Days Timetabled days for study and completion of assessments.

-University / Employer Includes Community of Practice groups; undertaking reading; Supported Workplace Skills developing evidence; receiving coaching and mentoring;'3 way' & Behaviours development review meetings (with tutor, manager/mentor); undertaking reflective practice; gathering peer feedback; evidence gathering, preparation and updating the e-portfolio; attending relevant on-site or off-site training courses; attending webinars; attending skills development workshops; apprenticeship ambassador activities (attending careers fairs, participating in national competitions and community events etc).
-End Point Assessment Includes preparation for and undertaking of critical case study, Preparation and scenario exercise and professional discussion.
-It may also submission include receiving tutorial support and mentoring; meeting with 300111351011 other apprentices; developing presentation skills.
+University / Employer Includes Community of Practice groups; undertaking reading; Supported Workplace Skills developing evidence; receiving coaching and mentoring;'3 way' & Behaviours development review meetings (with tutor, manager/mentor); undertaking reflective practice; gathering peer feedback; evidence gathering, preparation and updating the e-portfolio; attending relevant on- site or off-site training courses; attending webinars; attending skills development workshops; apprenticeship ambassador activities (attending careers fairs, participating in national competitions and community events etc).
+End Point Assessment It may also include receiving tutorial support and mentoring; Preparation and submission meeting with other apprentices; developing skills.